Customer Installation Command & Control / Surveillance

 The NEC Solution

-Thought to be the largest video wall of its kind in Europe, standing 3 metres high, and 15 metres wide, the 4.2-million pixel video wall comprising 52 x NEC MultiSync® UN551S displays, receives multiple data feeds coming from every inch of Dublin’s traffic routes.
+Thought to be the largest video wall of its kind in Europe, standing 3 metres high, and 15 metres wide, the video wall comprising 52 x NEC MultiSync® UN551S displays, receives multiple data feeds coming from every inch of Dublin’s traffic routes.

 “People in this room are getting information from incident detectors in the road, automatic number-plate recognition systems, emergency response telephones, CCTVs and weather stations, among others,” says Andrew O’Sullivan, senior operations manager for TII network projects.
 “We are able to measure the level of surface water and wind speed, close lanes and reduce speed depending on what we see here.”